0xouzm/solana-trading-cli/README.md

 **Solana Trading CLI** is a free, highly efficient library designed to facilitate rapid development of custom trading strategies across multiple Solana DEXs.
 It emphasizes low-latency performance, flexibility, and real-time data processing, utilizing cutting-edge infrastructure.
 These features ensure the following benefits:

-* **Speed:** Leverages low-latency infrastructures like Jito and BloXroute to minimize trade execution times, giving your strategies a competitive edge.
+* **Speed:** Leverages low-latency infrastructures like Jito, BloXroute, and Nozomi to minimize trade execution times, giving your strategies a competitive edge.
 * **Versatility:** Supports multiple DEXs like Raydium, Orca, Meteora, and Pump.fun, allowing for diverse trading opportunities.
 * **Real-time Insights:** Fetches current state of an account using RPC, streams the latest transactions of accounts using geyser gRPC